Melbourne to Bulukumba: Voyagers’ Seamless Guide to Exploring South Sulawesi

 - Popular airlines: Garuda Indonesia, Batik Air, Jetstar, Singapore Airlines, AirAsia

-- Total travel time: approx. 10–15 hours including layovers
+- Total travel time: approx. 10 to 15 hours including layovers

 Booking a multi-city or round-trip ticket in advance is recommended for the best fare options.